micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 Threads can block while waiting for messages, and as such do not waste CPU cycles.

+### Semaphores

+Semaphores, and especially binary semaphores, are commonly used to pass notifications between different parts of the code, mostly from ISRs to threads.
+However, they have a richer semantic, especially the counting semaphores, and can also be used to keep track of the number of available resources (for example total positions in a circular buffer), which somehow places them at the border with managing shared resources.

 ### Event flags

 An event flag is a binary variable, representing a specific condition that a thread can wait for.
 When the condition occurs, the flag is raised and the thread is resumed.

 Multiple flags can be grouped and the thread can be notified when all or any of the flags was raised.

-### Semaphores

-Semaphores can also be used to pass notifications between different parts of the code, although they generally are associated with protecting access to shared resources.

 ## Managing common resources